bigexchange/app-framework-helloworld-app/README.md

 - In order to build and run the application, you will need Docker.

 ## Running the application
-In order to create the docker image, you should run the command:
+* In order to create the docker image, you should run the following command when you are in the root directory of the repository:

-``docker build -t bigexchange/basic-demo-application:latest .`` when you are in the root directory of the repository.
+``docker build -t bigexchange/basic-demo-application:latest .``

-Once the image is created, you should run the image with the command:
+* Once the image is created, you should run the image with the command:

 ``docker run -itd -p 8083:8083 bigexchange/basic-demo-app:latest``

 The container should be then up and running, and can be connected in BigID's environment with the application framework.